shuang26/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**
 1. **Clearing attendance records**

    Currently, attendance records accumulate over time, which can make it difficult for users to manage large amounts of data.
-We plan to introduce a bulk clearance feature that allows users to clear all of the attendance records in CareBook.
+We plan to introduce a bulk clearance feature that allows users to clear all the attendance records in CareBook.

 _{ more enhancement features to be added …​ }_